Vegan Coconut Rice Pudding

 - Fat: 10g

 - Protein: 5g

-Keywords: Vegan rice pudding recipe, rice pudding with cooked rice
+Keywords: Vegan rice pudding recipe, coconut rice pudding, rice pudding with coconut milk